pythonanywhere/help_pages/articles/NakedDomains.md

 Back in the early days of the Internet, this was unsurprising -- people would expect to have to enter the address of the web server for the website (and of the FTP server for the FTP site, and soon).
 But nowadays, it's a bit confusing.
-Most importantly people see `yourdomain.com` and `www.yourdomain.com` as being essentially the same thing.
+People see `yourdomain.com` and `www.yourdomain.com` as being essentially the same thing.

 ## Your website on `yourdomain.com`

-So for a website, you generally want people to be able to visit it by typing in either of the normal versions of the address, the one with the `www.` at the start or the one without.
+So for a website, you generally want people to be able to visit it by typing in either of the normal versions of the address -- the one with the `www.` at the start, or the one without.
 If you put your website on just one of them, some people will use the other one and get confused when they don't see anything.

 What we recommend is that you have the "official" version of your website on